gramener/gramex-guide/config/README.md

                 function: config_error_page.show_error
 ```

-The function is passed the same 3 keyword arguments mentioned above.
-Its return
+The function can be any [expression or pipeline](../function/) that can use `status_code`, `kwargs`
-value is rendered as a string.
+or `handler`.
+Its return value is rendered as a string.

 If a `function:` **and** `path:` are both specified, `function:` is used, and
 `path:` is ignored with a warning log.

 To repeat error pages across multiple handlers, see [Reusing Configurations](#reusing-configurations).

-Both methods support some customisations.
+Both methods support some customizations.
 Here is a full example showing the
-customisations:
+customizations:

 ```yaml
 url: